 Language Acquisition and Development (Online)

-Courses in our ESOL Endorsement program are designed for educators holding an Oregon teaching license.
-The program explores the principles, theories, research, and practices relevant to the needs of students acquiring English as a second or additional language.
+Our ESOL endorsement coursework explores the principles, theories, research, and practices relevant to the needs of students acquiring English as a second or additional language.
+Program components are tailored to give participants the opportunity to engage with issues involving diversity, educational equity, and English-language learning.
 Courses in this online cohort are offered at a reduced tuition rate.

 If you are currently admitted to our ESOL Endorsement program, please register through WebAdvisor.
 If you are not yet admitted and this is the first course you will be taking in the endorsement program, you may register as a Special Student using this registration form.
 Please return this form to the Center for Community Engagement by secure fax at 503-768-6045 or mail to:

-Center for Community Engagement, Lewis & Clark Graduate School of Education and Counseling
+Center for Community Engagement, Lewis & Clark Graduate School of Education and Counseling, 0615 SW Palatine Hill Road, MSC 85, Portland, OR, 97219

-If you decide to continue with the ESOL Endorsement after the first semester, you must be admitted to the program prior to registration for the second course.
+If you decide to continue with the ESOL Endorsement after taking one course, you must be admitted to the program prior to registering for a second course.
 View more information about applying to the program.

 Technical support provided by Lewis & Clark College will ONLY include: